Blood pressure

 Key Takeaway

-Blood pressure readings are more than just numbers on a screen.
-Understanding what systolic and diastolic values represent, what is considered normal blood pressure by age, and how pulse fits into the picture allows you to interpret your results with confidence.
-Regular monitoring and informed interpretation are essential steps in protecting your long-term heart health.
+Blood pressure readings are more than just numbers displayed on a monitor.
+They reflect how hard your heart and blood vessels are working and provide valuable insight into long-term cardiovascular health.
+Understanding what systolic and diastolic values represent, what is considered normal blood pressure by age, how pulse relates to blood pressure, and how to interpret readings correctly allows you to approach your numbers with clarity rather than confusion.

 References